alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 date: '2019-10-29'
 ---

 A few months ago, I moved 1,000 miles away from home to the Pacific Northwest.
-I've plotted my escape from the sweltering Mojave Desert for close to a decade, so the transition was rewarding.
+I've plotted my escape from the sweltering Mojave Desert for close to a decade, so the transition has been rewarding.

-With the new location came a new job, which exposed me to new methods for designing software.
+With the new location came a new job, which exposed me to new methods for solving old problems.

-One such method resulted in a change to my existing development and deployment workflows.
-Specifically, I've moved toward containerization and pushing environment-specific logic through config files rather than working with dev servers and serverless deployment targets.
+Specifically, conversations with colleagues have nudged me toward containerization rather than working with dev servers and/or serverless deployment targets.

-Now, I ship with greater confidence knowing I've
+Why this feels like a good idea:
 1. reduced environment- and infrastructure-specific bugs, and
-2. have granular control over the scaling ability, latency, and other important aspects of my services
+2. have granular control over the scalability, latency, and other important aspects of my services

+Let's unpack these benefits a bit.

 ### Incentives and Rationale

-In recent years, I've gone almost exclusively serverless for my deployment strategy.
-It was a good fit given the quick app-to-deployment pipeline and lack of server maintenance, and since traffic to my projects never reaches pummeling levels.
+In recent years, I've gone almost exclusively serverless for my deployments.
+It's been a good fit given the quick app-to-deployment pipeline and lack of server maintenance, and since traffic to my projects never reaches pummeling levels.

 ... 😔.